kipkorirgideon/wallet-service/README.md

 - When you add `daily_send_limit = Column(Integer, =False)` it changes the existing users table.
 The problem is that `Base.metadata.create_all(engine)` does not alter a created table.
 On an existing deployment the `SQLAlchemy` will Insert a column that is not present and there is no backfill for existing users.

-- To fix this you should write a migration that adds the column and backfills existing rows.
+- To fix this, you should write a migration that adds the column and backfills existing rows.
 You can use [Alembic](http://alembic.sqlalchemy.org) to manage migrations.

 ## 2. `App/schema.py`.
 Make the Check and Send atomic under concurrent requests